boost-edu-tools/gitinspectorgui/docs/technology-primer.md

 # Technology Stack Primer

-This guide explains each technology used in GitInspectorGUI for developers with computer science and Python backgrounds who may be unfamiliar with modern web/desktop development tools.
+This guide explains the development tools and technologies used in the GitInspectorGUI codebase for developers with computer science and Python backgrounds who may be unfamiliar with modern web/desktop development tools.

+**Note**: This focuses on the development environment and tools.
+For GitInspectorGUI application features and usage, see [gitinspectorgui.readthedocs.io](https://gitinspectorgui.readthedocs.io/en/latest/).

-## Overview
+## Development Stack Overview

-GitInspectorGUI uses a modern multi-technology stack to create a desktop application with a web-based UI.
-Here's what each technology does and why it's used:
+The GitInspectorGUI codebase uses a modern multi-technology development stack.
+Here's what each technology does and why it's used for development:

 ```mermaid
 graph TB